 - information about any action the inspector has taken or proposes to take

 - prohibition notices

-You can inspect the workplace, after giving reasonable notice to your employer.
+As a safety representative, you can inspect the workplace after giving reasonable notice to your employer.

 You can inspect the workplace immediately where: